Remote Access Policy - 2D3

 - SIUE Information Technology Services (ITS) offers a number of VPN technologies including web-based SSL-VPN (WebSafe), encrypted wireless network extension, and IPSEC tunnels.
 Additionally, VPN services should be separate from the systems that they are used to protect.

-Public Servers and VPN Accessible Servers must be approved in writing by the CIO.
+VPN Accessible Servers must be approved in writing by the CIO.

 - Approvals are granted on an annual, per-user, per-application basis by all of the following parties: